 Status Entitlements

-The Nationality & Borders Act (2022) made changes to entitlements depending on your status, and when you made your asylum claim.
-Your solicitor should explain your status to you.
-Below is an overview of the differences.
+The Nationality & Borders Act (2022) made of the state of the entitlements depending on your status, a made your asylum claim.
+Your solicitor of the your status to you.
+Below is an overvier of the state of the sta